Postgraduate Research

 Through commercial and grant funded research, Energy House Laboratories helps businesses understand how effective their products and services are in lowering consumers’ carbon footprint and reducing energy bills.

-You can learn more about our advance materials and manufacturing facilities here
+Learn more about our advance materials and manufacturing facilities.

 Doctoral School at Salford